vorpalnet/blade/README.md

 ## Javadocs

-Javadoc generation is off by default.
+Javadoc generation is off by default and requires **JDK 23+** (for Markdown comment support via [JEP 467](https://openjdk.org/jeps/467)).
+The project compiles with `--release 11` so the same JDK is used for both compilation and doc generation.
 To build with Javadocs:

 ```bash
 ./build.sh -- -Pjavadocs